Florido Tower

-History

 Architecture

 The building, which was constructed in 2001 according to designs by the architect Andreas Müller-Hartburg, is one of the tallest buildings in Vienna with a height of 113 meters.
 It has a usable area of around 36000 m2, spread over 31 floors, and 9 elevators.
 The office complex features the main 30-story skyscraper along with a ground floor and a technology floor, three flat structures containing four or five stories each, and a three-story parking garage.
 It has an energy-saving double-skin climate facade and opening windows, and cooling is achieved using chilled beams.
 At the end of 2006, the building was sold for 110 million euros to the German company DIFA Deutsche Immobilien Fonds AG, which now operates under the name Union Investment Real Estate AG.
 The Florido Lounge is located on the 30th floor and can be rented for conferences and events for 10 to 240 people.

 In November 2020, the high-rise was renamed Peak Vienna.
 This involved the introduction of a new office concept and architectural changes such as open spaces, the use of natural materials and greenery.

 The corridor varies in its materials from the original concept.
 Contemporary design, along with the intentional incorporation of reflections and light, gentle dark-hued natural components, and wooden features enhances the overall idea and provides the corridor with liniarity.